Data protection in Switzerland: overview

 Enforcement and sanctions

 The Federal Data Protection and Information Commissioner (FDPIC) has the power to initiate investigations and issue recommendations to change or stop a method of data processing.
 If the data controller does not comply with the recommendations, the FDPIC may refer the matter to the Federal Administrative Court, with a right to appeal to the Federal Supreme Court (Article 29 DPA).
-The FDPIC has used this approach in a number of cases (for example, the landmark Google Street View Case).
+The FDPIC has taken this approach in a number of cases (for example, the landmark Google Street View Case).

 Civil, administrative and criminal sanctions and remedies are available for non-compliance with data protection laws.